-The upcoming tutorial is a more advance version of my previous tutorial series.
+The upcoming tutorial is a more advanced version of my previous tutorial series.
 Unlike the previous tutorial series, it will be downloadable as one package so you’ll get to move through all the lessons without having to click on any link.
 And unlike the last tutorial series, it will based on a theme with multiple sidebars.

 For the rest of the Creative Commons license themes

 I can’t switch all of them to GPL yet because some of them use photos and images that weren’t released under GPL.
 I need to take care of that before switching.
 At first, I wanted to contact the authors of all those images and photos that were freely available for me to use; I wanted to ask them for permission to release under GPL.
 However, I don’t remember where every photo was from.
 Also, the NDesign Studio icons that were used for some of the themes were released under CC.
 It’s awkward for me to ask the author of those icons (Nick) to make an exception for my themes because I don’t want to put him in a tough position.

 What I will do is go back and replace some of those photos and images with blank-banners and then switch those themes to GPL.
 As for themes that depend on the mini-icons, I haven’t decided whether to remove the icons or leave those themes under CC.